tosingfung/tosingfung.github.io/cv.md

 ---

-<h2><a name="research">Previous Research Directions</a></h2>

-- Coronavirus replication and pathogenesis
+<h2><a name="research">Research Focuses</a></h2>

+- Antivirals against coronaviruses infections
+- Plasmonic Photothermal PCR for rapid diagnostics
-  - Ion channel proteins (viroporins)
+- Coronavirus viroporins (Ion channel proteins)
-  - PTMs of viral proteins
-  - Virulence determinants
-- Coronavirus-host interaction
+- Coronavirus-host interactions
-  - Cellular stress response
-  - Programmed cell death
-  - Pro-inflammatory response
-  - Intrinsic/innate immunity
-- Reverse genetics of RNA viruses
+- Reverse genetics of coronavirus and other viruses
-  - Reporter viruses and viral vectors
-  - Recombinant vaccine candidates

 <div style="text-align:right"><a href="#page">Back to top</a></div>